 6. “Jesus, Take the Wheel,” Carrie Underwood

 Few people will forget Carrie Underwood bursting onto the country music scene with “Jesus, Take the Wheel.”
-Fresh off her American Idol win, Carrie released “Jesus, Take the Wheel” as the debut single from her freshman Some Hearts record.
+Fresh off her American Idol win, Underwood released “Jesus, Take the Wheel” as the debut single from her freshman Some Hearts record.
 Written by Brett James, Hillary Lindsey and Gordie Sampson, the song was inspired at least partly by a car accident Brett’s wife had been in, and miraculously walked away from.

-“She had a very miraculous car crash that she walked away from,” Brett told Roughstock.
+“She had a very miraculous car crash that she walked away from,” James told Roughstock.
 “Since then, a lot of people have.
 You hear those stories all the time where they say I don’t know what happen, I just know that it was a miracle that I got out of there … Occasionally you need to write something that means something to people.
 Those are the most fun songs to be part of, and this one was definitely one of those.”

 5. “I Saw the Light,” Hank Williams

-Hank Williams is perhaps best know for “I Saw the Light,” which he wrote by himself, even though it wasn’t initially a big success for him.
+Hank Williams is perhaps best known for “I Saw the Light,” which he wrote by himself, even though it wasn’t initially a big success for him.
 Singing “I saw the light, I saw the light / No more darkness, no more night / Now I’m so happy no sorrow in sight / Praise the Lord I saw the light,” the song was the second song Hank recorded for MGM, following “Move It on Over.”

 Although it not only became popular by Hank, especially after his death less than six years later, it has also been recorded more than a dozen times by various other artists, including Roy Acuff, Bill Monroe, Ernest Tubb, Emmylou Harris, Merle Haggard, Earl Scruggs, Chet Atkins, Willie Nelson, Johnny Cash, Crystal Gayle, Jamey Johnson and more.